rails-lts/security-scanner-configs/configs/rails_lts/6_1_7_24/cves.md

-# List of CVEs addressed by Rails 6.1.7.24 LTS
+# List of vulnerabilities addressed by Rails 6.1.7.24 LTS

-This is a known list of all known CVEs relevant for Rails 6.1.7.24 LTS.
+This is a known list of all known vulnerabilities relevant for Rails 6.1.7.24 LTS.

 - CVE-2012-1099
   - XSS in select tag options